svenkreiss/html5validator/README.md

 # HTML5 Validator Integration for TravisCI

 > This was written with static site generators in mind.
+Currently only checks the front page.

 Copy the files of this repo to your repository with static HTML5 files and get continuous integrations validation for HTML5.
 Adjust the `URL` parameter inside the `validate.py` file to your website.